 The typical older fixture, which you might hear called the "cobra head," is 30 or 35 feet high.
 But for decorative and pedestrian-oriented installations, the manufacturer will supply suggested heights and spacing.
-Remember that uniformity is better the goal.
+Remember that uniformity to the extent possible is the goal.

 We think street lighting should be required as new subdivisions and residential districts are developed, and that the wiring should be required to be buried underground.
-We're being consistent with our theory that a walkable or bikeable community is highly desirable.
+We are being consistent with our theory that a walkable or bikeable community is highly desirable.

 In existing residential areas, the preference of the residents is often the most important factor.
 Some neighborhoods feel safe and semi-rural, and illumination would only serve to annoy residents unless it is imperative for driver safety.

 Even then, specific drop-offs or other roadside hazards might better be highlighted through use of simple reflectors rather than an elaborate street lighting program.
 In many locations, residential street lighting is added and bulbs are replaced only when residents complain.

 Often you can pay for the installation through a special assessment, a voluntarily assumed tax on a defined group of residents and/or businesses.
 The special assessment would be in effect for a specified number of years, and typically paid off monthly as part of the utility bill.